 Citibank has several cards that work in cooperation with American Airlines and the AAdvantage program, but one shines in the realm of free checked bags.
 The Citi AAdvantage Executive World Elite MasterCard offers a first bag checked for free for you and up to 8 other people on your reservation.
 The annual fee is $450 but there are many other perks that come with this card that make this big annual fee worthwhile.
 A one-time use of the free checked bag feature would completely offset the cost of the annual fee on a round-trip flight.

-American Express offers the Gold Delta SkyMiles credit card which also allows first bag free for up to 9 people and which can be a value of up to $450 for nine bags on a round trip flight and the annual fee is only $95.
+American Express offers the Gold Delta SkyMiles credit card which also allows first bag free for up to 9 people and which can be a value of up to $450 for nine bags on a round trip flight and the card has $0 intro fee, then $95.
 Delta also offers the Platinum Delta SkyMiles credit card (annual fee $195) and the Delta Reserve credit card (annual fee $450) which both also allow the first bag checked free for up to 9 passengers.

 If you travel often another important consideration can be lounge access.
 Keep in mind that in many circumstances you do not have to have purchased your airline ticket with the specific card that provides the benefits of lounge access.
 However, for the most part you will need to have the card on hand to gain access.
 Some cards automatically provide lounge access (most airline cards depending on member status), while other cards require you to request the benefit and receive a member card for the specific lounges such as a Priority Pass.
 Also some cards provide rebates or vouchers for purchasing lounge access.